Oblique Seville lives up to Bolt's billing with 100m gold

 Jamaicans dominate sprint showpiece as Kishane Thompson wins silver and Noah Lyles takes bronze at World Championships.

-Usain Bolt was in the stands to watch his prediction come true as Jamaica completed a one-two in the men’s 100m final at the World Championships in Tokyo on Sunday night (September 14).
+Usain Bolt was in the stands to watch his pre-race prediction come true as Jamaica completed a one-two in the men’s 100m final at the World Championships in Tokyo on Sunday night (September 14).

-Oblique Seville became the first sprinter from the Caribbean nation since the world record-holder to win the men’s 100m world title, clocking a PB of 9.77 (0.3) to beat compatriot Kishane Thompson (9.82) to the line and leave Olympic champion Noah Lyles to settle for third, despite the American’s season’s best of 9.89.
+Oblique Seville is the man now sitting on the global sprinting throne, clocking a PB of 9.77 (0.3) to beat compatriot Kishane Thompson (9.82) to the line and leave Olympic champion Noah Lyles to settle for third, despite the American’s season’s best of 9.89.

 After the pre-race tension was ramped up by a false start from Olympic 200m champion Letsile Tebogo, it was Seville who reacted fastest to the gun but Thompson started sharply too and quickly established a lead, the Jamaican duo leaving the field in their wake.

 Seville, running in lane seven, finished the stronger, though and powered his way to gold.
+USA’s Kenny Bednarek was fourth in 9.92, South Africa’s Gift Leotlela fifth in 9.95.

 (Getty)